 2017 was one of the most costly years ever for the (re)insurance industry and in the history of our company.
 Most notably, hurricanes Harvey, Irma and Maria – along with other natural catastrophe events – caused net loss expenditure of EUR 749.4 million.
 With Group net income of EUR 959 million, however, we still generated a thoroughly satisfactory result.
 Our gross premium income reached EUR 17.8 billion, an increase of 8.8% compared to the previous year.
 The operating profit (EBIT) stood at EUR 1.4 billion (previous year: EUR 1.7 billion).
 Earnings per share amounted to EUR 7.95.

-With the approval of the Annual General Meeting held on 8 May 2019, we distributed altogether around 60% of our Group net income for the 2018 financial year to our shareholders.
-The total distribution of EUR 633.1 million was split into an ordinary dividend of EUR 3.75 and a special dividend of EUR 1.50 per share.
+Altogether, we distributed around 60% of Group net income to our shareholders.
+The total amount paid out came to EUR 603.0 million, split into a basic dividend of EUR 3.50 plus a special dividend of EUR 1.50 per share.

 The equity attributable to shareholders of Hannover Re fell by 5.2% relative to the previous year to reach EUR 8.5 billion (previous year: EUR 9.0 billion).
 The total policyholders’ surplus (including non-controlling interests and hybrid capital) contracted by 4.0% to EUR 10.8 billion (previous year: EUR 11.2 billion).
 The book value per share decreased accordingly to stand at EUR 70.72 (previous year: EUR 74.61).
 The return on equity declined to 10.9% (previous year: 13.7%).

 Personnel expenditure on wages and salaries amounted to EUR 274.4 million (previous year: EUR 258.1 million) in the last financial year, a modest increase relative to the previous year.